fauu/Kamite/README.md

 ###### Region OCR quality

-“Manga OCR” and OCR.space engines should be viable here in at least some cases.
+OCR.space and “Manga OCR” engines should be viable here in at least some cases.
+(Be sure to try [OCR.space engine “3”](#setting-up-ocrspace) specifically).

-However, they both work best when the screenshot they are provided with is narrowed to just the text.
+The above engines, however, work best when the screenshot they are provided with is narrowed to just the text.
 And since the current auto-narrowing algorithm is not very reliable, for now it might be best to create separate regions for each possible line count of the target text box (i.e., first region encompassing just one line of text, second region encompassing the first and the second line, and so on) and choose between them on the fly.

 See also: [Config](#config), [Visual novel / game text extraction](#visual-novel--game-text-extraction),
 [Alternatives for games](#alternatives-for-games).